Howard Wright FAQs

 There are several strategies to reduce your inheritance tax liability, including:

-- Charity donations: Gifts to charities are exempt from inheritance tax, and if you leave at least 10% of your net estate to charity, the IHT rate on the remainder of the estate can be reduced to 36%.
+• Charity donations: Gifts to charities are exempt from inheritance tax, and if you leave at least 10% of your net estate to charity, the IHT rate on the remainder of your estate can be reduced to 36%.

 We are rated 5/5 on Google & Excellent on Trust Pilot with over 60 combined Five Star Reviews.